ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 `Enum`s improve robustness by making code both readable and safely constrained.
 For simplicity and IDE interactivity, choose `Enum`s over data classes for fixed-value sets.

+TODO: Can enum names be brought into scope?

 ### Enum Mixins

-You cannot subclass a concrete `Enum` class to make a new `Enum`.
-Python forbids this by design.
 An `Enum` defines a closed set of named values.
 Allowing inheritance conflicts with the meaning of "the set of valid members."
+Thus, Python forbids subclassing a concrete `Enum` class to make a new `Enum`.

 The only thing you can inherit when dealing with `Enum`s is mixins, like adding methods: